Miracle: Letters to the President: Critical response

-Park Jeong-min, Yoona Lim, Lee Seong-min and Lee Soo-kyung, writing, "The character shines with the strong performances of the actors."
+Park Jeong-min, Lim Yoona, Lee Seong-min and Lee Soo-kyung, writing, "The character shines with the strong performances of the actors."
 She opined that the film set in 1980s have "captured the nostalgic sensibility of that era", and "the sentimental atmosphere of a rural village without a train station, with beautiful scenery and colors."
 Kim wrote that the "warmth" of narrative softly pervaded "with the landscape in harmony with nature".
 She concluded, "It started out as a simple station, but in the end it is a story about a dream."

-Jung Yu-jin of News1 praised the performances of Park Jeong-min, Yoona Lim, Lee Seong-min and specially, Lee Soo-kyung, who in her opinion "is the heart of the film."
+Jung Yu-jin of News1 praised the performances of Park Jeong-min, Lim Yoona, Lee Seong-min and specially, Lee Soo-kyung, who in her opinion "is the heart of the film."
 Commenting on the mixing of filial relationship, first love of high school boy and fantasy, she said, "director Lee Jang-hoon mixed these familiar ingredients with a different seasoning called 'Fantasy' in an unfamiliar bowl based on a true story called 'Simple Station Making', and finished it well enough to eat.
 Jung felt that "the warm sensibility and humor that flows throughout the film" made "The Miracle, a cute and moist growth narrative that brightens the heart."

 Kim Ye-eun of Export News reviewing the film said, "The Miracle, which started with laughter and flowed into emotion, stimulates the tear glands with the warm story of these families.
 A strong reversal appears and sometimes adds to the emotion."